muldjord/skyscraper/import/README.md

 ```

 #### List of known tags
 From the examples above you'll notice the '###SOMETHING###' tags.
-This is what Skyscraper regocnizes your data from.
-The full list of tags is:
+This is what Skyscraper recognizes your data from.
+The supported tags are:

 * ###TITLE###
 * ###DESCRIPTION###